Cyborgnetical/cyborgnetical.github.io/src/content/notes/AP World History/Unit 7 - Global Conflicts/Unit 7.4 - Interwar Economy.md

 - New Deal laws established in order to revitalize economy
 - Government Deficit
 - Ended during WW2 when production ramp up and consumed enough again.

+# Summary
+The government intervened in many economies due to economic depression or chaos.